Introduction

 What is the most crucial phase of project management?

-The planning phase is often considered the most critical.
-It sets the foundation for project success by defining goals, resources, and timelines.
+The planning phase is arguably the most important phase of project management.
+This is when you set your goals, resources, and timelines.

 How can I prevent scope creep in my projects?

-To prevent scope creep, clearly define project boundaries, implement a change control process, and regularly review project scope with stakeholders.
+To avoid scope creep, be sure to clearly define the boundaries of your project, implement a change control process, and regularly review the project scope with stakeholders.

 What’s the difference between traditional and Agile project management?